Review of the Moray Scheme for the Establishment of Community Councils

 A new format of reporting has been agreed between Police Scotland, the Moray Forum and the Joint Community Councils.
 The new style report, which replaces the previous individual reports from Police Scotland for each area, will involve input from various members of the Community Planning Partnership (CPP.)

-The CPP report (PDF) has news and information from various agencies including updates from Police Scotland.
+The CSP report (PDF) has news and information from various agencies including updates from Police Scotland.

 Please direct any queries or feedback to the Community Council Liaison Officer.